JamieBort/CodeForDurhamAffordableHousingDataSet/README.md

 and
 https://www.codeanalogies.com/d3garden

-If I use others I'll post them below.
+If I use other resources I'll post them below.